suhairi-alias/humphrey/README.md

 4. Add a short description

 On the demo site I uploaded large images with the Max Width being set as 1024 as per the settings at Settings > Media.
 These are displayed on the Portfolio single post pages.
 The theme creates the 340 x 230 image size which is displayed on the Portfolio category page.
+Be sure to re-save your permalinks or the Custom Post Type may not display.

 ## Image Sizes
 In addition to the image sizes created by WordPress as per your settings at Settings > Media, Humphrey comes with the following image sizes as defined in the `functions.php` file:

-homepage (120 x 120)
+1. homepage (120 x 120)
-small (80 x 80)
+2. small (80 x 80)
-portfolio (340 x 230)
+3. portfolio (340 x 230)

 You will probably have to regenerate your images for them to display properly.
 Refer to the section below called Recommended Plugins for details.

 ## Custom Content Boxes
 The custom content boxes make use of DIV classes.
+For example,

-For example, `<div class="content-box-blue">some random text</div>` There are 6 styles to choose from.
+`<div class="content-box-blue">some random text</div>`

+There are 6 styles to choose from.
 Refer to the style sheet for details.

 ## Gradient Buttons